 - Cumin Seeds - Also known as Jeera, cumin adds nutty, warm flavors and dimensions to this curry

 Once you have these spices the other ingredients are pretty basic and you probably already have them in your pantry.

-- If using boneless chicken, cut the chicken in 2 inch pieces and pressure cook for 5 mins followed by natural pressure release
+- If using boneless chicken, cut the chicken into 2-inch pieces and pressure cook for 5 mins followed by natural pressure release

 - Do not add cold yogurt directly to the hot curry.
-Mix few spoonfuls of hot gravy to the yogurt which will bring up the temperature of cold yogurt.
-This in turn prevent the yogurt from curdling in the curry
+Mix a few spoonfuls of hot gravy into the yogurt which will bring up the temperature of the cold yogurt.
+This, in turn, prevents the yogurt from curdling in the curry

 Step 2: Turn off sauté mode, add ½ cup of water and deglaze the pot.
 Add the chicken pieces and stir everything together until the chicken is coated with all the spices.
 Layer the tomato paste on top and do not mix.
 Close the Instant Pot and pressure cook for 6 minutes followed by natural pressure release.